 Designs shall be classified in one or more classes.
 The classification of designs shall be drawn up by the registering authority.

-Notices in matters concerning the protection of designs shall be published in a designs gazette issued by the National Board of Patents and Registration of Finland.
+Notices in matters concerning the protection of designs shall be published in a designs gazette issued by the Finnish Patent and Registration Office.

 Section 36 has been repealed by Decree 14.4.2011/357.

 Priority in accordance with the provisions of section 8 may not be based on an application filed in a foreign country before the entry into force of the Registered Designs Act on 1 April 1971.

 This Decree enters into force on 1 January 1996.